 Our business is significantly influenced by economic conditions.
 In general, economic growth in the United States remains uneven.
 Employment levels in the United States are often sensitive not only to domestic economic growth but to the performance of major foreign economies and commodity prices.
-High unemployment rates and the failure of our in-school borrowers to graduate are two of the most significant macroeconomic factors that could increase loan delinquencies, defaults and loan modifications, or otherwise negatively affect performance of our existing education loan portfolios.
-Likewise, high unemployment and decreased savings rates may impede Private Education Loan and Personal Loan originations growth, as well as growth in credit cards and the development of other financial products, as loan applicants and cosigners may experience trouble repaying credit obligations or may not meet our credit standards.
+Rising unemployment rates and the failure of our in-school borrowers to graduate are two of the most significant macroeconomic factors that could increase loan delinquencies, defaults and loan modifications, or otherwise negatively affect performance of our existing education loan portfolios.
+Likewise, high unemployment and decreased savings rates may impede Private Education Loan originations growth, as well as growth in credit cards and the development of other financial products, as loan applicants and cosigners may experience trouble repaying credit obligations or may not meet our credit standards.
 Additionally, if interest rates rise causing payments on variable-rate loans to increase, borrowers and cosigners could experience trouble repaying loans we have made to them.
 Consequently, for a number of reasons, our borrowers may experience more trouble in repaying loans we have made to them, which could increase our loan delinquencies, defaults and loan modifications.
-In addition, some consumers may find that higher education is an unnecessary investment during uncertain economic times and defer enrollment in educational institutions until the economy grows at a stronger pace, or they may turn to less costly forms of secondary education, thus decreasing our education loan application and funding volumes.
+In addition, some consumers may find that higher education is an unnecessary investment during uncertain economic times and defer enrollment in educational institutions until continued economic growth appears to be more likely or sustainable, or they may turn to less costly forms of secondary education, thus decreasing our education loan application and funding volumes.
+Increased savings rates, especially those related to savings by consumers for educational purposes, also could potentially lead to reduced Private Education Loan originations and funding volumes, as customers may prefer to use targeted savings to pay for college or graduate school in lieu of incurring additional household debt.
 Higher credit-related losses and weaker credit quality negatively affect our business, financial condition and results of operations and limit funding options, which could also adversely impact our liquidity position.